 Penn in the News

-Michael Weisberg of the School of Arts and Sciences discusses the court decision banning intelligent design from science classes in the Dover, Pa., schools.
+John DiIulio of the School of Arts and Sciences discusses policymaking in the Bush administration.

 Michael Lazar of the School of Medicine is cited for his diabetes research.